 Sightseeing in England we often heard of Normans, who once invaded the country.
 As Normandy is located in the traditionally francophone territory, we associate it with the French, or as referred to earlier in the history – the Francs.
 But who were the Normans according to historical facts?

 There is probably no better place in Europe to answer this question than Rouen, located in the present-day French Normandy that in the past was the birthplace of the Norman traditions and culture.

-Once promised the English throne, after the English king who made the promise (Edward the Confessor) died childless, William (that time called William the Bastard) did not accept that instead of him the Britain’s nobility chose a king from among themselves.
-He invaded Britain in the XIth century, took the crown and started to introduce the Norman order.
-The noblemen, who did not undergo the Norman superiority were gradually replaced by the new Norman nobility.
-Because of Norman influences of that time there are many French influences in the English language.
+Once promised the English throne, after the English king who made the promise (Edward the Confessor) died childlessly, William (that time called William the Bastard) did not accept the fact that instead of him Britain’s nobility chose a king from among themselves.
+He invaded Britain in the XIth century, took the crown and began to introduce the Norman order.
+The noblemen, who did not undergo the Norman superiority, were gradually replaced by the new Norman nobility.
+Because of Norman influences of that time, there are many French influences in the English language.

 Ultimately, the Normandy was seized back by the French kings.
 Today, it is a region in the French Republic.